 This particular Malibu was built with some interesting options however; it left the factory with a 4-speed and air-conditioning, but no radio.
 There’s a Baldwin Chevrolet decal on the rear of the car, but the seller, whose owned the car for eight years, has no way of knowing if it was actually sold through the famed dealership.
 Under the hood, you’ll catch a glimpse of a chromed-out 350ci. small block of unknown origins and specs.

 We just can’t get passed the price.
 Evidently, the seller is quite fond of this car, and the reserve price is $12,000.
-We were thinking more along the lines of $5,000 for his troubles.
-All ribbing aside, this car would make a cool street/strip car, and since the pro-touring crowd shows no prejudice to anything we wouldn’t be surprised if the new buyer went that route.
+We were thinking more along the lines of All ribbing aside, this car would make a cool street/strip car, and since the pro-touring crowd shows no prejudice to anything we wouldn’t be surprised if the new buyer went that route.